Memory comes in three popular forms: RAM chips, ROM chips, and disks.

 Each Mac drive is 3½-inch and has 80 tracks per side, ½K per sector.
 The Mac’s high-density drive is called the Mac Superdrive.

 Speed In the disk drive, the disk spins quickly.
-The exact speed depends on what size disk the drive uses.

 When you buy a floppy disk, make sure its size matches the size of the drive.
 For example, a 3½-inch disk will not work in a 5¼-inch drive.

 If you buy a blank 3½-inch floppy disk, you can stick it into any normal 3½-inch drive, regardless of who manufactured the drive and who manufactured the computer.
 But after you’ve put info onto the disk, that info is understandable only to your kind of computer.
-For example, an Apple 2c cannot understand what an IBM PC writes.
+For example, an Apple 2c computer cannot understand what an IBM PC writes.

 If your drive is single-density or double-density, it cannot handle high-density disks at all.